marketempower/litetrail.com/content/shop/gline-polyester-dyneema-guyline-cord.md

 type = "page"
 +++

 <p>The ultimate super ultralight shelter guyline for the gram counting hiker.
-The thinest polyester-dyneema guyline available with an incredible 200 lbs breaking strength.
+The thinnest polyester-dyneema guyline available with an incredible 200 lbs breaking strength.
 A premium guyline made from a 100% SK75 Heat Set Dyneema core with a tightly wound polyester cover for high abrasion residence and a stiff hand.
 Heat treated to create almost no stretch.</p>

 <div class="flex items-center justify-center font-content-sans rounded bg-orange-100 px-4 py-4" role="alert">
   <p class="text-orange-700"><strong>Notice</strong>: Product no longer available for sale.
 This page is provided for archival purposes. <a class="link" href="https://zpacks.com/products/50-feet-1-2-mm-z-line-cord">Zpacks</a> offers a similar product.</p>